A Guide to Picking the Right Vendor Management Software

-Vendor Management Software or a Vendor Management System (VMS) allows companies to manage their vendors including but not limited to collecting requisitions from departments, shortlisting & onboarding new vendors, managing their ongoing performance & compliance.
-It is typically a web based – cloud hosted software that allows collaboration with vendors and third party servicers.
-In regulated industries like the credit and collections industry, vendor management would mean managing the risk associated with third parties by classifying the types of vendors, risk associated with them, and on-going due diligence.
+Vendor Management Software or a Vendor Management System (VMS) allows companies to manage their vendors including but not limited to collecting requisitions from departments, shortlisting and onboarding new vendors, managing their ongoing performance and compliance.
+It is typically a web-based, cloud-hosted software that allows collaboration with vendors and third-party servicers.
+In regulated industries such as credit and collections, vendor management would mean managing the risk associated with third parties by classifying the types of vendors, assessing the risk associated with them, and ensuring vendor performance with due diligence.

 History and Evolution of vendor management software

-With the advent of technology when companies are always looking for ways to streamline their vendor management program and reduce their administrative burden using automation, vendor management software came into the picture in the early 1990s when Ford subsidiary called Geometric Results, Inc. (GRI) created a manual vendor management system called PeopleNet.
+When companies were looking for ways to streamline their vendor management program and reduce their administrative burden using automation, vendor management software came into the picture in the early 1990s when Ford subsidiary called Geometric Results, Inc. (GRI) created a manual vendor management system called PeopleNet.
 It became automated in 1995 and later was bought by MSXI who then launched it into multiple industries.
-At the moment there were hundreds of vendor management softwares that helped automate the tasks and manage vendors.
+Soon, hundreds of vendor management software were introduced in the market that helped automate cumbersome external compliance tasks and manage vendors.

 Evaluating a Vendor Management Software

-There are many vendor management software providers like Contractor Compliance, Gatekeeper, VendorInsight, Procurify, and Kissflow Procurement Cloud but not all of them have what a company might require to fulfill its needs.
-For a Small and Medium sized Enterprise (SME), a tool as sophisticated as SAP Fieldglass may be an overkill.
-To evaluate the best system for your company, you need to first identify the challenges your company faces today and in what areas you want the system to help you.
-For example, for a company in Credit & Collections Industry or Account Receivables Management (ARM) Industry, the most important factor is the ability to oversee Vendor Compliance and Performance.
+There are many vendor management software available, including Contractor Compliance, Gatekeeper, VendorInsight, Procurify, and Kissflow Procurement Cloud, but not all of them have what a company might require to fulfill their needs.
+For a Small and Medium-sized Enterprise (SME), a tool as sophisticated as SAP Fieldglass may be an overkill.
+To evaluate the best system for your company, you need to first identify the challenges you face today and in what areas you want the system to help you.
+For example, for a company in Credit & Collections or Account Receivables Management (ARM) landscape, the most important factor is the ability to oversee Vendor Compliance and Vendor Performance.

 How a vendor management software can help companies optimize functionality